-Other contemporary artists that I really like , or who have influenced my work.
-Go and have a look at their work:
+Other contemporary artists that I really like , or who have influenced my work:

 Howard Hodgkin-British /painter (1932-2017) I have been in love with Howard Hodgkin’s paintings and prints since I first came across one of his paintings, as a teenager, on the cover of a book of Susan Sontag’s short stories in a second hand bookshop in Petersfield, in the 1960s.
 He does not describe himself as an abstract painter, but rather, says that his paintings are ‘representational of emotion’.
 I love his love of colour and the obvious delight in the physicality and materiality of paint that is apparent in his brush strokes.